 You only have so much time to chase prospects, pitch your services, and get to a close, so being able to use your time effectively can have a direct impact on the amount of new business you ultimately win.
-Your Emissaries can help you save time by providing support throughout the sales cycle, from identifying the right prospects on day one all the way through the final stages of purchasing and procurement.
+Your Emissaries can help you save time by providing support throughout the sales cycle, from identifying the right prospects on day one all the way through the final stages of market development strategy, purchasing and procurement.

 Here’s how to work with them during your engagement to get the critical assistance you need to identify and capitalize on the new business opportunities that make the most sense for your product.